ashishlahoti/spingboot-graphql/README.md

 2. Auto-detect schema files in `src/main/resources/*.*/*.graphqls` directory.
 This is where you write GraphQL schema, queries and mutation.
 3. Concepts of Resolver.
 Implement `GraphQLQueryResolver`, `GraphQLMutationResolver` and `GraphQLResolver<T>` to specify how to fetch data for the queries, mutation and nested data respectively.
 4. Easy integration with build tools such as GraphiQL, PlayGround and Voyager by adding runtime dependency.
 Provide comprehensive Spring Boot Configurations to customize these tools.
-5. Easy to write integration test with GraphQLTestTemplate provided by test dependency.
+5. Easy to write integration test using `GraphQLTestTemplate` provided by test dependency.
 6. Excellent tutorial series by [Philip Starritt](https://github.com/philip-jvm) which gives you quick start.

 ## Netflix DGS
 [Netflix-DGS](https://netflix.github.io/dgs/) is developed by Netflix on top of graphql-java and recently made it public to use.
+It has following features:-
+1. Do not provide Spring boot based configurations
-1. Auto-detect schema files in `src/main/resources/schema/*.*/*.graphqls` directory.
+2. Auto-detect schema files in `src/main/resources/schema/*.*/*.graphqls` directory.
 This is where you write GraphQL schema, queries and mutation.
-2. Concepts of DataFetcher.
+3. Concepts of DataFetcher.
 Provide annotations `@DgsComponent` at class level and `@DgsQuery`, `@DgsMutation`, `@DgsData` at method level to specify how to fetch data for the queries, mutation and nested data respectively.
-3. Provide integration with GrahiQL
+4. Provide integration with GraphiQL
+5. Provide good support to write unit and integration test cases using `DgsQueryExecutor`
+6. Follow [example](https://github.com/Netflix/dgs-examples-java) to quick start